RedisLabs/redislabs-docs/content/rs/release-notes/rs-6-2-4-august-2021.md

 - [RedisGraph v2.4.7]({{<relref "/modules/redisgraph/release-notes/redisgraph-2.4-release-notes.md">}})
 - [RedisTimeSeries v1.4.10]({{<relref "/modules/redistimeseries/release-notes/redistimeseries-1.4-release-notes.md">}})

-The upgrade package includes general availability (GA) releases of each module.

 ### Internode encryption for modules

-Before enabling data plane internode encryption for existing databases using modules, make sure you've upgraded the module to at least the version shown earlier.
+To utilize data plane encryption for existing databases with modules, update the module to the latest version prior to enabling data plane encryption.
+To add or upgrade modules to your databases, see [these instructions] ({{<relref "/rs/latest/modules/upgrading-rs/#upgrading-the-module-for-the-database.">}})

 ### Module-related enhancements

 Added the capability to update current module arguments for an existing database.
 In earlier versions, you could do this only when upgrading a module.
 To learn more, see [rladmin upgrade]({{<relref "/rs/references/rladmin.md#upgrade">}}).

 ## Resolved issues